 Merck Pulls Out Of Agreement To Supply Life-Saving Vaccine To Millions Of Kids

-The pharmaceutical giant Merck & Co., Inc. is ending a 6-year agreement to supply a life-saving vaccine for children in West Africa.
+The pharmaceutical giant Merck & Co.
+Inc. is ending a long-term agreement to supply a lifesaving vaccine for children in West Africa.

 At the same time, the company has started sending the vaccine to China, where it will likely be sold for a much higher price.